 Here is one of the most popular analog audio interfaces.

-The IK Multimedia IRIG 2 is an excellent choice for an analog audio interface.
-It has many features that make it a great option for connecting your guitar or bass to your phone or tablet.
+The IK Multimedia IRIG 2 is an excellent analog audio interface.
+Its many features make it a great option for connecting your guitar or bass to your phone or tablet.

 First, the IRIG 2 has a built-in headphone jack, perfect for monitoring your playing or practicing without disturbing others.
 It also includes an input for a standard guitar cable and an output that can connect to either a pair of headphones or external speakers.